skoshy/CopyTransparentImages/README.md

 # Copy Transparent Images (from Chrome)

+> NOTE: This repo will be archived as of 2022-03-31, as copying transparent images seems to work by default on Windows 11 with both Chrome and Firefox without need for this script.
+Feel free to fork it if you need it for any reason.

 I made this script to easily copy transparent images from Chrome while still retaining transparency information from the image.

 Normally, copying a transparent image from Chrome and pasting it to GIMP/Photoshop results in a black background where transparency should be.
 Running this script fixes that.